 - Click the No Color option.

-How to Undo Text Shading in Microsoft Word 2013
+How to Clear Highlighting in Word 2013

 The steps in this article were performed in Microsoft Word 2013.
 This guide assumes that you have a document that currently contains text that has been highlighted.
 Once you complete these steps, that highlighting will be gone.
 This will not remove any other formatting that has been applied to the selected text.
 If you often paste text from other locations and would like to always paste it without formatting, then read this article.